50 Samhain Recipes to Enjoy This Fall

 5. Champ

 Champ is an Irish dish made with mashed potatoes, scallions, butter, and milk.
 It’s similar to Colcannon, but doesn’t use kale or cabbage.
-During Samhain, one custom was to place a spoonful of it at the base of a Hawthorn tree as an offering to the fairies.
+During Samhain, one custom was to place a spoonful of Champ at the base of a Hawthorn tree as an offering to the fairies.
 Sometimes cakes, milk, honey, cream, and other sweet treats were also left for the Sidhe on burial mounds and passage tombs.

 6. Corn

-- Instant Pot Potato Corn Chowder with Bacon
+- Instant Pot Potato Corn Chowder with Bacon – Hearty and comforting, this chowder is one of those great set and forget it recipes.

 7. Cranberry

-The cranberry is an important food for Yule, but is also a part of Samhain for it symbolizes protection and abundance.
+The cranberry is an important food for Yule, but is also a part of Samhain because it symbolizes protection and abundance.
 These are two concepts that were likely front of mind at the end of the harvest and as one prepared for the winter.

-- Cranberry and Orange Cheesecake Cups
+- Cranberry and Orange Cheesecake Cups – Creamy, citrusy, and tangy.
+And, an easy make-ahead dessert.

-- Cranberry Short Ribs
+- Cranberry Short Ribs – Slow-braised short ribs with a cranberry glaze.

 8. Cider

 Cider represents the final harvest, eternal life and was seen as a drink that connected the living and spirit world.
 As a result, it’s ideal for Samhain, when the veil between the two is thin.
+Here are more spooky cocktail recipes if you need those as well.